lbke/babel-plugin-next-optional-server/README.md

 # Babel Plugin Next Optional Server
+**WORK IN PROGRESS DO NOT USE AS IS**, this may lead to security issues.

 Remove any code in Next.js applications that prevents a fully static `next export`, in order to support multiple build target.